 While migraine is most common in young women, cluster headache is most common in middle-age white men who are chronic heavy smokers.
 Despite, the incredible severity of head and periorbital pain that cluster-type headache can be associated with, such patients tend to be very reluctant to quit smoking.
 It is important to recognize cluster headache as it tends to be quite treatable, but the severity, if left untreated, could lead to suicide.
 There tends to be a very significant response to breathing 100% oxygen with the proviso that the person not be smoking during such therapy.
 Triptan formulations and dihydroergotamine can also be quite effective as abortive therapy as can a course of steroid therapy.
 Preventive therapy, outside of making every effort to discontinue smoking, can include verapamil, valproic acid or tricyclic agents while beta-blockers don’t tend to be as effective for preventing cluster type headache.

-Tulane Department of Neurology has a very accomodating service in the realm of Headache Management.
-Drs.
-Maike Blaya and Roger Kelley both have an active headache practice and there are a number of patients under the care of Drs.
-Patricia Colon, Greg Redmann, Angela Traylor and Morteza Shamsnia.
-Dr. Blaya has particular expertise in Botox therapy for migraine.
+Tulane Department of Neurology has a very accommodating service in the realm of Headache Management.
+Dr. Roger Kelley has an active headache practice and there are a number of patients under the care of Drs.
+Patricia Colon, Angela Traylor and Morteza Shamsnia.
 Dr. Shamsnia is well recognized for his expertise in chronic pain management.
-Dr. Blaya sees patients at the Tulane-Lakeside campus in Metairie, and Dr. Shamsnia also has a Metairie location, while Dr. Kelley sees patients at Tulane-Lakeside, Tulane Clinic at Uptown Square and in a Covington Clinic on the North Shore.
+Dr. Shamsnia sees patients at the Tulane-Lakeside campus in Metairie, while Dr. Kelley sees patients at Tulane-Lakeside, Tulane Clinic at Uptown Square and in a Covington Clinic on the North Shore.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com